Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Asymptotic expansions of the two kernels

 \section{Asymptotic expansions of the two kernels}

 The main goal of this section is to study the asymptotics of the Schwartz kernels of the orthogonal Bergman projector and the extension operator.
 This section is organized as follows.
 In Section \ref{sect_exp_dec_log}, we establish Theorem \ref{thm_logbk_exp_dc}.
 We also show that despite the global nature of the orthogonal Bergman kernel, the asymptotic expansion of it depends only locally on the geometry of the problem.
-In Section \ref{sect_ct_asymp}, we prove that after certain reparametrization given by a homothety in Fermi coordinates, the Bergman kernel admits a complete asymptotic expansion.
+In Section \ref{sect_ct_asymp}, we prove that after certain reparametrization given by a homothety in Fermi coordinates, Bergman kernel admits a complete asymptotic expansion.
 In Section \ref{sect_as_exp_logbk}, we establish Theorem \ref{thm_berg_perp_off_diag}.
 Finally, in Section \ref{sect_exp_dec_ot}, we prove all the other results announced in Section \ref{sect_intro}.
+We use the notation (\ref{eq_t_p_rel}) throughout the section.